Jan Hoynck van Papendrecht: Life

 Horse artillery in 1808.
-Watercolour by Jan Hoynck van Papendrecht (1900).
+Watercolour by Hoynck van Papendrecht (1900).

 The artist's father, John Cornelis Hoynck van Papendrecht, was an accomplished student of drawing and painting, a skill that manifested itself in him from an early age.
 He completed his studies at the Amsterdam Handelsschool at commerce.
 At the urging of Charles Rochussen, a friend of his father's and a doyen of Dutch art, joined the winter programme at the Royal Academy of Fine Arts in Antwerp.
 After two years in Antwerp, Van Papendrecht lived in Munich for four years to continue his training.

 In 1884, Van Papendrecht returned to Amsterdam.
 In 1889, he married a clergyman's daughter, Johanna Philippa van Gorkom.
 In 1892, the couple moved to Amstelveen and then to Rheden near Arnhem where they remained till 1902.
 The artist's final residence was in The Hague where he continued to live till his death in 1933.

 Career

 Franse Zouaaf.
-Watercolour by Jan Hoynck van Papendrecht.
+Watercolour by Hoynck van Papendrecht.

 The total oeuvre of Van Papendrecht is impressive in quantity.
 In 1885, Van Papendrecht's drawings appeared in the popular illustrated magazine Eigen Haard.
 Five years later, he joined the editorial board of the Elsevier illustrated magazine.
 His fame as an illustrator was definitively established in 1893 following his contributions to a series of books that recorded the history of the Dutch Horse Artillery Corps (The Yellow Riders).

 Besides being a gifted illustrator, Van Papendrecht was also a master of watercolour.
 Several hundred watercolours are extant in his name.

 Jan Hoynck van Papendrecht's oil paintings were famous, especially after his participation in the 1884 Exhibition of Living Masters in Amsterdam, and garnered prestigious prizes.
 Some of his awards include: